Accumulation Distribution

 Sample Trading Sistem for cross 2MA & CCI

-Alligator indicator is a combination of Balance Lines that use fractal geometry and nonlinear dynamics.Average True Range, ATR
+Alligator Indicator is a combination of Balance Lines that use fractal geometry and nonlinear dynamiAverage True Range, ATR

 Average True Range Indicator (ATR) is an indicator that shows volatility of the market.